-To put it simply, ethics consist of the moral code, or philosophy, that guides a person’s choices and behaviors throughout their life.
-The idea of a moral philosophy extends beyond the individual to include what is right (and what is wrong) for the community and society at large.
-Ethics is concerned with rights, responsibilities, use of language, what it means to live an ethical life and how people make moral decisions.
+To put it simply, ethics consists of the moral code that guides a person’s choices and behaviors throughout their life.
+The idea of a moral code extending beyond the individual to include what is right, and what is wrong, for the community and society at large.
+Ethics is concerned with rights, responsibilities, use of language, what it means to live an ethical life, and how people make moral decisions.

 For a topic as subjective as morality, people certainly have strong and stubborn beliefs about what's right and wrong that can be in direct contrast to the moral beliefs of others.
-Yet even though morals can vary from person to person, religion to religion, and culture to culture, many are universal, as they stem from basic human emotions.
-We may think of moralizing as an intellectual exercise, but more frequently it's an attempt to make sense of our gut instincts.
+Yet even though morals can vary from person to person, religion to religion, and culture to culture, many are universal as they stem from basic human emotions.
+We may think of moralizing as an intellectual exercise, but more frequently it's an attempt to make sense of our gut instincts and reactions.

 The examination of moral psychology involves the study of moral philosophy.
 However, moral psychology is more concerned with how a person makes a right or wrong decision, rather than what sort of decisions should be made.
 Character, reasoning, responsibility, altruism, among other areas, also come into play, as does the development of morality.
 Psychologist Lawrence Kohlberg established a theory of stages of moral development.
 The levels include pre-conventional, conventional, post-conventional.

 Obedience and punishment: How can I avoid punishment?

 Social norms and the good boy and nice girl orientation: Do it for me